 Assistant Professor of Psychology

 Dr. Antonia Kaczkurkin completed her postdoctoral fellowship in the lab from 2015-2019.
 Prior to joining the lab, she received her Bachelor of Science degree in psychology from the University of Arizona, summa cum laude.
 She received her Master of Arts and Ph.D. degrees in clinical psychology from the University of Minnesota, where she was a National Science Foundation (NSF) Graduate Research Fellow.
 Her research in the lab focused on using multi-modal neuroimaging and machine learning tools to understand dimensions of psychopathology across discrete categorical diagnoses.
 She was incredibly productive, with three first-author papers in Biological Psychiatry, as well as first author papers in The American Journal of Psychiatry, Molecular Psychiatry, and Cerebral Cortex.
 While in the lab, she successfully competed for a NIMH Research Supplement to Promote Diversity, NARSAD Young Investigator Award, and a NIMH K99/R00 Pathway to Independence Award.
 She is now an Assistant Professor of Psychology at Vanderbilt University.

 Ph.D.
-Candidate in Neuroscience
+Student in Neuroscience